![]() |

 (6) The court may, where it thinks fit and whether or not a claim to that effect has been made, order an employer to pay interest, at a rate not exceeding 12 per cent per annum from the date of the termination of the employment to the date of payment.

-Counsel for the appellant also argued that by section (7), Vatu 50,000 was the correct figure to use when makn making the calculation under section 56 (2) not Vatu 150,000.
-In other words the respondent at best was entitled to 50.000 X11=275,000 and not 150.000 X 11 = 825,000. p clasoNormal"rmal" style="text-autospace: none; margin-topn-top: 1; margin-bottom: 1"> He said the salary pa at termination was Vt50,000 as fixed by the appellant in his letter of 1st Septemberember 1999.
+He said the salary payable at termination was Vt50,000 as fixed by the appellant in his letter of 1st September 1999.
 Counsel argued that the respondent had accepted the demotion of 28 June 1999 and its attendant salary reduction from Vt150,000 to Vt80,000.
-He had also accepted the further demotion of 1st September 1999 and salary reduction to t50,000.
+He had also accepted the further demotion of 1st September 1999 and salary reduction to Vt50,000.

 Such an approach ignores the legal and practical realities.
 The learned trial Judge found there had been no constructive dismissal.
 The reduction of salary from Vt150,000 to Vt80,000 and the loss of the house and vehicle can only therefore amount to a termination of the then current contract coupled with the offer of another on less attractive terms.
 The appellant in effect said ‘its up to you, accept or terminate”.
 It cannot be said the respondent accepted.
 Over the next four months he did work for some of the time, he was absent on sick leave for several days, his pay was unilaterally cut by a further Vt30,000 and he took a month’s unpaid leave, presumably to consider his position.
 He returned on 4th October telling the appellant the contract was over.
 The appellant refused to accept that.

-The appellant will pay the respondents costs of this appeal. rial Judge did not make any order as to costs.
-We have been been informed there were no written offers of settlement.
+The appellant will pay the respondents costs of this appeal.
+The trial Judge did not make any order as to costs.
+We have been informed there were no written offers of settlement.
 The respondent was put to the full task of bringing his case to Court and proving it.
 In those circumstances we also award the respondent his costs in the Supreme Court on a party and party basis as agreed or taxed.

 Appeal dismissed save for the ordering of interest from the date of termination.